 The Fermi paradox addresses this fundamental question: “Are we humans the only technologically advanced civilization in the universe?”

 Because of the sheer infinite number of planets, it is assumed that extraterrestrial life exists.
 But why haven't we discovered any, and why haven't we been contacted?
+This simple but profound question was the inspiration for this exhibition.

 The exhibition is a journey through the universe.
 This journey is presented on the central element, the shift screen, a horizontally movable screen.
 Along the journey, several stations explain the Fermi paradox step by step.